kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 git checkout wall-clock
 ````
 The TodoMVC spec does not include a time or date display.
 We added a simple "wall clock" because it lets us take a quick, deep dive into mxWeb in just a few lines of code.
 Here is what we will see:
-* automatic state management: our first dataflow;
+* automatic, transparent state management: our first dataflow;
-* transparent state management;
-* DOM efficiency without VDOM complexity;
+* DOM efficiency without VDOM;
 * the mxWeb version of Web Components;
 * all dataflow all the time: "lifting" components into the Matrix;
-* a single source of behavior: co-location of model and view; and
+* a single source of behavior (SSB): co-location of model and view; and
 * the Grail of object reuse.

 And now the code.
 First, the big picture illustrating mxWeb's approach to "Web Components":